borkdominik/bigUML/docs/tutorial/0_Preparations.md

 }
 ```

-Currently the `Class` does not do much, but that will change later.
+The `Class` does not do much, but that will change later.

 #### MS-Step1: Important Knowledge

 - Manifests extend a predefined base manifest (e.g., `DiagramManifest`).
-- You will provide here (in the next tutorials) through a `Contribution` your custom implementations to the `core` package.
+- You will provide your custom implementations to the' core' package here (in the next tutorials) through a `Contribution`.

 ### MS-Step 2: Installing the DemoManifest in core